 Mexican and Asian restaurants may have the best options for gluten and dairy-free eating – or at least customizing dishes can be fairly easy.

-Most Mexican and Asian restaurants may have decent options, though you’ll want to be sure there’s no cheese on Mexican dishes, and to avoid traditional soy sauce as it contains gluten.
+Most Mexican and Asian restaurants may have a few options, though you’ll want to be sure there’s no cheese on Mexican dishes, and to avoid traditional soy sauce as it contains gluten.

 I often order curries at Asian restaurants, because they tend to not have either gluten or dairy.

 Read on: Gluten-free Chinese Food

 Customizing dishes is fairly easy if you have a good jumping off point with grilled meat, a salad, or a rice dish.